-The What Matters Most principles are there to make sure we are supporting people with a learning disability in the best possible way.
+The What Matters Most principles are there to make sure we are supporting people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. in the best possible way.
 We think it is important to really get to know each person and find out what things are important to the people we support.

 What Matters Most